SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 ![TrainParams](/images/zementis/castingDetection/mlw-casting-method1-arch-training-params.png)

 * Monitor the model building progress using the **Tasks** section with the name **castingDefectModel**.
 The training time is generally 30-50 minutes for 10 epochs for this particular dataset.
-Initially, the task status would be **INITIALISING** and gets changed to **TRAINING STARTED** once the training starts.
+Initially, the task status is INITIALISING and gets changed to TRAINING STARTED once the training starts.

 ![Progress](/images/zementis/castingDetection/mlw-casting-method1-model-progress.png)

-* After the training is complete, the task status would be set to **COMPLETED**.
+* After the training is complete, the task status will be set to COMPLETED.

 ![Complete](/images/zementis/castingDetection/mlw-casting-method1-training-complete.png)